HUSAM-07/sentinel-prime/README.md

 # Sentinel Platform

+| This Project was developed by Husam, Bhavya and Keane as part of the 2024-2025 ACM Impactathon Hackathon.

 ![Sentinel Platform](/public/sentinel-thumbnail.png)

 Sentinel is a comprehensive security and compliance platform that combines two powerful tools: Sentinel Comply for compliance analysis and Sentinel Prime for threat detection.